-Element Measure Actions , Development A development scheme that: occurs within the UDA. o includes development requirements that allow a commercial outcome development the oba. provide certainty of development potential (uses and yield) responds to changes in market conditions allows for alternative design solutions.
-An infrastructure strategy that: • ensures necessary infrastructure is co-ordinated and constructed to facilitate development • does not require development contributions that are so high that land owners have no incentive to redevelop their properties • has a charging regime that balances upfront costs with payments over time, and recognises the importance of time of payments to the industry • has a transparent and easily calculable development contribution schedule.
-An approval system that: minimises time delay to the developer highlights early the level of detail required for a specific development application allows for consideration of alternative solutions in an expeditious manner allows a development proponent to be provided with a degree of certainty early in the process 50 that a development proposal will be acceptable provides consistency from the pre-lodgement process, through approval to project commencement.
-The ULDA will seek to facilitate development in specific areas by: • working with landowners to find solutions to specific issues building catalyst infrastructure where it will lead to early development within a precinct brokering discussions with government agencies where required to facilitate resolution of issues working with government agencies to bring land to the market where the land is surplus to their requirements undertaking studies to address area wide issues.
+Element Measure Actions Urban Land Availability for Development occurs within the UDA A Development Scheme that: Development includes development requirements that allow a commercial outcome; provide certainty of development potential (uses and yield); responds to changes in market conditions; and allows for alternative design solutions.
+An Infrastructure Strategy that: Ensures necessary infrastructure is co-ordinated and constructed to facilitate development; Does not require development contributions that are so high that land owners have no incentive to redevelop their properties; Has a charging regime that balances upfront costs with payments over time, and recognises the importance of time of payments to the industry; and Has a transparent and easily calculable development contribution schedule.
+An approval system that: Minimises time delay to the developer; Highlights early the level of detail required for a specific development application; Allows for consideration of alternative solutions in an expeditious manner;